Rachel Ong ViforJ

 Housing policy, Housing economics, Population ageing, Tax-transfer evaluation, Mature age employment participation, Intergenerational equity

-Professor Rachel Ong ViforJ is Deputy Director of the Bankwest Curtin Economics Centre.
-She also oversees the Centre’s Focus on Western Australia report series and WA in the Spotlight workshop series.
+Professor Rachel Ong ViforJ is Deputy Director of the Bankwest Curtin Economics Centre and Professor of Economics in the Curtin Business School, Curtin University.
+She oversees the Centre’s Focus on Western Australia report series.
+Rachel is also currently Editor-in-Chief of the Economic Papers, a journal of applied economics and policy published by the Economic Society of Australia.